rime/librime/README.md

   - libopencc
   - libyaml-cpp

-Build and install librime on Linux
+Build and install on Linux
 ---
 ```
 make